CALIPSO-project/SPINacc/README.md

 	* MLacc.def defines the tasks to do and the execution directory;
 	* varlist.json defines the specification of the input data: e.g. resolution, state variables to predict, etc.
 * Forth: execute the tool by: qsub -q long job   / qsub -q long job_tcsh (dependig on your environmnet)
-* Fifth: the output of the tool is stored in the folder specified in MLacc.def under 'config[5] : execution directory'
+* Fifth: the output of the tool is stored in the folder specified in MLacc.def under 'config[5] : execution directory'.
+The progress of the tool is writen in the file specifed in MLacc.def under 'config[1] : logfile'

 ### GUIDELINES FOR SETTING UP THE CONFIGURATION (MLacc.def):
 The different tasks are:
 * Task 1 [optional]: Provides information on the expected gain in model performance by incrasing the number of clusters.
 The optimal number of clusters (Ks) can vary according to your model and the simulation setup.
 The default number is 4 and is set via  'config[9] : number of K for final Kmean algorithm' in MLacc.def.
 The optimal number of clusters is a tradeoff between computation demand and ML performance.
 This task produces the figure ‘dist_all.png’ which shows the sum of distance for different numbers of clusters, i.e. using different Ks.
 The default maximum number of Ks being tested is 9, you can set higher values if needed using config[11] in MLacc.def.
 ![dist_all](https://user-images.githubusercontent.com/79981678/197764400-deaac192-a26b-4f38-8eb1-6a0b50da65c9.png)

-* Task 2 performs the clustering using a K mean algorithm and saves the information on the location of the selected pixels.
+* Task 2 performs the clustering using a K mean algorithm and saves the information on the location of the selected pixels (files starting with 'ID').
 The location of the selected pixel (red) for a given PFT and all pixel with cover fraction exceeding 'cluster_thres' [defined in varlist.json] (grey) are plotted in the figures 'ClustRes_PFT*.png'.
 Example of PFT2 is shown here:
 ![ClustRes_PFT2_trimed](https://user-images.githubusercontent.com/79981678/197765127-05ef8271-79a0-4775-803c-a1759c413376.png)

 * Task 5 generates compressed forcing files for ORCHIDEE simulations which only contain information for the selected pixels.
 The data is aligned uniformly across the globe and stored on a new global pseudo-grid.
 This new input files ensure high computational efficiency for the pixel level simulations with ORCHIDEE.
-The forcing files need to be listed in varlist.json under "sourcepath" for climate and "restart" for others (e.g. nutrient inputs)
+The forcing files need to be listed in varlist.json under "sourcepath" for climate and "restart" for others (e.g. nutrient inputs).
+These files are compatible with ORCHIDEE and must be used to perform conventional LSM spinup simulations (e.g. using your COMP/X.cards in the libIGCM simulation configuration folder).

 * Task 3 performs the ML training and write the state variables into restart files for global simulations with ORCHIDEE.